Jbleezy/BO1-Reimagined/README.md

 * Melee stones step: Increased melee range for stones
 * Mud pit step: radio is no longer required to be played in order to complete
 * Fixed a bug where players could clip through the wall behind Pack-a-Punch during the sidequest
-* Reward: all players get permament perks (Quick Revive goes away when downed in solo, can be rebought with all perks)
+* Reward: all players get permament perks

 ### Moon
 * Added Fire Sale, Max Ammo, and Perk Bottle to jump pad powerup cycle